lists

 self.assertEqual(list((0, 1, 2, 'n')), [0, 1, 2, 'n'])

 the test passes.
-The tests show I can make a list with the list constructor and square brackets([]), which uses less characters than the constructor
+I can make a list with the constructor or square brackets([]), which uses less characters

 test_attributes_and_methods_of_lists

-I can use the dir function to see the attributes and methods of lists
+I use the dir function to see the attributes and methods of lists

 red: make it fail